• Skip to primary navigation

 Jump to Recipe Print Recipe

 There is just something incredibly satisfying about a piece of warm cornbread straight from the oven.
 It’s comfort food at its best.
-Add a generous helping of cheddar cheese, some fresh sweet corn, and a little kick from a jalapeño then bake it in a cast iron skillet and you have Texas favorite.
+Add a generous helping of cheddar cheese, some fresh sweet corn, and a little kick from a jalapeño then bake it in a cast iron skillet and you have a Texas favorite.
 So, heat up that cast iron skillet and make some delicious cheddar cheese jalapeño cornbread.

 While this recipe can be made in a baking dish, a cast iron skillet just makes it special.
 It also makes a better crust.
 Besides, most of us have cast iron skillets that we don't use often enough.
-Well, this cornbread recipe just gave you the excuse that you needed.
+Well, this cornbread recipe is the reason that you need.
 Lightly coat the sides and bottom of the skillet with a little cooking spray to prevent the cornbread from sticking.
-I always wash my skillet with a little hot, soapy water then give it a quick re-season with a little grape seed oil in a hot oven for an hour before putting it away.

 Cornbread in a skillet.